Tradition, thin and thick

 To this radical ‘thin tradition’ critique, ‘thick tradition’ may reply: Yes, and we have collectively, widely, and diversely discerned that the Spirit gives us songs, sacraments, rituals, teachings, and other forms of worship and knowledge, which, we find, don’t always need (or very often don't need) to be ‘unprogrammed’ or undecided in advance, though the Spirit that moves and breathes through them - and gives them life, or not - is certainly ‘the presence in the midst’.

-And that’s a good reply, but it isn’t always like that in practice.
-George Fox didn't experience that when, depressed and longing for God, he visited various churches and ministers to help heal his “condition”.
-In practice, people often become over reliant on set forms and answers, become passive, and close to the Spirit within (or the Spirit between and before us, on our doorstep).
+And that’s a good reply, albeit wordy and long-winded.
+But it isn’t always like that in practice.
+George Fox didn’t receive the Spirit, when, depressed and longing for God, he visited various churches and ministers to help heal his “condition”.
+Some recommended he sing more Psalms, or smoke more tobacco, or bleed his noxious spirits, or listen at length to their “windy doctrines”.

-James Nayler, sleep deprived and overcome by the quickening within, famously rode into Bristol on a donkey in 1656, while other Quakers shouted “holy, holy, holy” and covered the muddy path in front of him with branches.
+James Nayler, sleep deprived and overcome by the quickening within, famously rode into Bristol in 1656 - on a donkey - while other Quakers shouted “holy, holy, holy” and covered the muddy path in front of him with branches.
 George Fox was livid.
-Society was outraged.
-Nayler was imprisoned by the authorities, had a hole poked in his tongue, and was branded with a B for blasphemer on his forehead.
-Yet he would recover, eventually be released from jail, live in the world again, and write these words before his death:
+The establishment, outraged.
+Nayler was imprisoned, had a hole bored in his tongue, and was branded with a B for blasphemer on his forehead.
+Yet he would recover, be released, and write these words before his death:

 The cassocks and surplices hang on a chair in front of our bed.
-My children will wear them on Sunday.
-For them, and for many adults, vestments may serve as an invitation to beauty and spontaneous fun.
+My children will first wear them on ‘Good Shepherd Sunday’.
+For them, and for many adults, vestments invite greater beauty and spontaneous fun.

 Should we wear vestments or not?
-Perhaps the best answer is this: tradition helps remind us who we deeply are.
-We should wear church vestments if we deeply want to, and not wear them if we deeply object:
+Perhaps the best answer is this: tradition helps us discover who we deeply are.

 References:

-(1) “Terry Waite on solitary confinement, hatred, and forgiveness”, retrieved from https://www.andrewleigh.com/terry_waite_tgl.
+(1) Terry Waite interviewed by Andrew Leigh, “Terry Waite on solitary confinement, hatred, and forgiveness”, retrieved from https://www.andrewleigh.com/terry_waite_tgl.

 (2) George Fox, quoted in Rex Ambler (ed.), Truth of the Heart: An anthology of George Fox (20021), p.
 69.